malakai97/stonesmtg.com/_header_pages/invitational.md

    of the Fall Semester league could attend (or already had an invite).
 9. Bryan Hockey - 1st place at RTS 26
 10. Brian Tweedy - 2nd place at RTS 26

+# Invites

+Invites to the players who will qualify for the season 3 / 2020-2021 Invitational are given out for:

+* 1 invite to last season's invitational champion
+* Winning a single-day or league event (other than the Festival of Friendship)

+Players can never earn more than one invitation.
+Thus, if a player who is already invited places 1st at an event, the invitation for that event would go to the 2nd place finisher.
+If that player is also already invited, 3rd and 4th place will face off for the invite.

 # Past Champions